 - Redeem points for travel, statement credits, gift cards, and more

 How We Found the Best Travel Credit Cards of 2020

 With so many travel credit cards available, it’s easy to lose track of what each of them has to offer, making it difficult to find the one that best fits your needs.

-We’ve created this list to ease the decision-making process, considering criteria, like rewards earning rates, welcome bonuses, travel perks, fees, and more.
+We’ve created this list to ease the decision-making process, considering criteria such as rewards earning rates, welcome bonuses, travel perks, fees, and more.